 However, they will not reheat back to their original crispness, so if you are planning on serving them hot, it would be better to make them from scratch.

-If you are planning on serving them cold, just remove from the freezer, defrost in the fridge and then allow them to return to room temperature before serving with a selection of dips.
+If you are planning on serving them cold, remove them from the freezer, defrost them in the fridge and then allow them to return to room temperature before serving with a selection of dips.

 Can I double this recipe?

 Just double the amount of the ingredients.
-But be careful with the chili.
+But be careful with the chilli.
 You may not want to double the amount of chili or it may make the bhajis too spicy.

 Potato and onion bhajis